-- The SOW and funding document constitute an RA.
+- The SOW and funding document constitute an Interagency Agreement.

-Funds on RAs are considered obligated by your agency immediately upon RA approval, regardless of when Volpe receives cash advances or extends the funds.
+Funds on Interagency Agreements are considered obligated by your agency immediately upon agreement approval, regardless of when Volpe receives cash advances or extends the funds.

 Volpe is authorized to perform work for non-federal sponsors through its Working Capital Fund.
 Non-federal sponsors include state and local governments, other public authorities, private organizations, and foreign countries.